varunkumardev/amitmerchant1990.github.io/_posts/2020-04-07-merge-attributes-blade-components-laravel7.md

 </div>
 ```

-You'll now get the expected result. i.e. a component having both the `alert` and `mb-4` class.
+You'll now get the desired result. i.e. a blade component having both the `alert` and `mb-4` values merged together in class attribute.